Understanding the Digital SAT (DSAT): A Complete Overview

 What is the DSAT?

-• Shorter Test Duration – The DSAT is now two hours and 14 minutes long, compared to the previous three-hour paper test version.
-This reduction in time makes the test less exhausting and more manageable.
-The test is now administered on the bluebook app.
+• Shorter Test Duration – The DSAT now lasts 2 hours and 14 minutes, compared to the previous three-hour paper-based exam.
+This shorter format makes the test less exhausting and easier to manage.
+The exam is administered through the Bluebook testing app.

-• Adaptive Testing – The Digital SAT uses multistage adaptive testing, meaning the difficulty of later questions is adjusted based on a student’s earlier performance.
-Each subject (Reading & Writing and Math) is divided into two modules: all students start with a moderate first module, and their performance influences whether the second module is easier or more challenging.
+• Adaptive Testing – The Digital SAT uses multistage adaptive testing, meaning the difficulty of questions adjusts based on a student’s performance.
+Each section, including Reading & Writing and Math, is divided into two modules.
+All students begin with a moderate first module, and their performance determines whether the second module is easier or more challenging.

-• Digital Format – The DSAT is taken on a laptop or tablet using a specially designed testing app.
-This reduces issues related to paper booklets and answer sheets.
+• Fully Digital Format – The DSAT is taken on an approved laptop or tablet using a dedicated testing app, eliminating the need for paper booklets and answer sheets.

-• Simplified Questions – Many questions have been updated to better assess skills without unnecessary complexity, making the test more straightforward and focused.
+• Simplified Questions – Many questions have been redesigned to better assess core skills without unnecessary complexity, making the exam more focused and straightforward.

-• Use of a Built-in Calculator – A graphing DESMOS calculator is available within the testing app for the entire math section.
-This allows students to focus on problem-solving rather than worrying about bringing a separate calculator.
+• Built-in Calculator for Math – A Desmos graphing calculator is available throughout the entire Math section, allowing students to concentrate on problem-solving rather than calculator restrictions.

-• Faster Score Reports – Scores are typically available within two weeks, making the process much quicker.
-This enables students to plan their college applications more efficiently.
+• Faster Score Reports – Scores are typically released within two weeks.
+Check the SAT score release dates to plan your college applications more efficiently.

-• Devices Allowed – Students can bring their own Windows or Mac laptops, iPads, or use school-managed Chromebooks.
-If a student doesn’t own a device, the College Board can provide one upon request.
+• Devices Allowed – Students may use their own Windows or Mac laptops, iPads, or school-managed Chromebooks.
+For those without a device, the College Board can provide one upon request.

-• No “No-Calculator” Section – The earlier version had a section without calculators.
-The new DSAT allows calculator use for all math questions.
+• No “No-Calculator” Section – Unlike the old SAT, the DSAT allows calculator use on all Math questions.

-• Test-Taking Tools – The digital SAT provides tools such as a built-in timer, annotation tool, mark-for-review feature, and an option to adjust the divider between question and passage windows.
+• Enhanced Test-Taking Tools – The digital format includes helpful features such as a built-in timer, annotation tools, a mark-for-review option, and adjustable screen dividers between passages and questions.

 The DSAT consists of two main sections:

-• Reading & Writing: This section includes shorter passages with only one question per passage, making it more efficient than the traditional SAT format.
+This section includes shorter passages with only one question per passage, making it more efficient than the traditional SAT format.
 The passages will include a variety of topics, including literature, science, history, and social studies.
+Students who struggle with SAT inference questions will find this format particularly important to practice.

 Each module has 27 questions, out of which 25 are scored (operational) and 2 are unscored (pretest questions).